Bylaw Violations & the Complaint Process

 Some of the more common bylaw violations are listed below.

-Please contact the Maple Ridge Society for the Prevention of Cruelty to Animals (SPCA) at 604-463-9511 to report a dog at large.
+Please contact the Maple Ridge Society for the Prevention of Cruelty to Animals (SPCA) at 604-463-9511 to report a dog at large or if you are concerned about the welfare of an animal.
 View our Animal Control & Licencing Bylaw (PDF).

 Complaints include operating a business without a current Maple Ridge business licence.
 View our Business Licencing and Regulation Bylaw (PDF).